 CocosSharp is an open-source, cross-platform version of the Cocos 2D game engine.
 The engine provides access to Android, iOS, Mac OS X, Windows Desktop, Windows RT and Windows Phone.

 CocosSharp focuses on a simple programmer API for 2D game development.
 The growth in gaming on mobile devices has helped to reignite the popularity of 2D game development making CocosSharp viable technology for hobby and commercial projects alike.
 It is provided as source code or .dll files (which can be obtained through NuGet) but it does not offer a visual editor; therefore, any interaction with the CocosSharp engine requires knowledge of programming.

 To get started with CocosSharp, check out our CocosSharp guides.

 The game Angry Ninjas is created with CocosSharp, and it can be a good starting point if you’re looking for an already-running game for multiple platforms:

 You can download it and get more information at the AngryNinjas Github page.

 MonoGame is an open-source, cross platform version of Microsoft’s XNA API.
-MonoGame can be used to make games for iOS, Android, Mac OS X, Linux, Windows, Windows RT, and Windows Phone.
+MonoGame can be used to make games for iOS, Android, Mac OS X, Linux, Windows, Windows RT, PS4, PSVita, Xbox One, and Switch.

 Unlike CocosSharp, MonoGame is technically not a game engine, but rather a game development API.
 This means that working with MonoGame requires directly managing game objects, manually drawing objects, and implementing common objects such as cameras and scene graphs (the parent child hierarchy between game objects).
 To help understand the distinction, consider that CocosSharp is built on top of MonoGame.
 MonoGame generalizes some of the platform-specific technology, such as graphics, rendering, and audio, while CocosSharp provides code for organizing and implementing game logic.